20 December 2008

 Transfer cookies to racks and sprinkle generously with confectioners sugar.
 Let cool and dust lightly with more confectioners sugar.

-My favorite is one I renamed Chocolate Snowballs or Secret Kisses-this one is a favorite in every cookie basket I give...Take your favorite basic cookie dough recipe, roll a good tablespoon of dough around a Hershey's Kiss then roll in chopped nuts or coconut if you like and dust with confectioner's sugar...bake until firm at about 350-375.
+I have so many favorite recipes from the book but probably the one that I return to again and again is one I renamed Chocolate Snowballs or Secret Kisses-this one is a huge hit in every cookie basket I give...Take your favorite basic cookie dough recipe, roll a good tablespoon of dough around a Hershey's Kiss then roll in chopped nuts or coconut if you like and dust with confectioner's sugar...bake until firm at about 350-375.
 Let cool then dust again with confectioner's sugar.

-Plan your own Cookie Swap-include the good bakers!! you have always wanted to steal recipes from... have plenty of tins, wrap and boxes on hand...give each guest a cute package of recipe cards and be sure to remind the guests to come with copies of their recipes to share.
+Plan your own Cookie Swap-and remember to invite all the good bakers!! you have always wanted to steal recipes from... have plenty of tins, wrap and boxes on hand...give each guest a cute package of recipe cards and be sure to remind the guests to come with copies of their recipes to share.
 In one afternoon you will have a freezer filled with cookies!
 By the way it is a well known fact that a broken foot or arm of a Gingerbread Person has NO Calories!
-Happy Icing!
+Happy Icing